 Cosmetics – Eye makeup that has expired, travel-sized shampoos with a dime-sized amount left in the bottle, eyeshadow colors you don’t actually use: all need to be trashed.
 If you come across something you really want to use but just don’t remember to (hello face masks and bath salts) leave them out on the countertop for a week so you can put them to use.
 Still haven’t used them up after a week?
 You’re not going to.

 Pantry items – Refrigerators get cleaned out pretty often since the odor of science projects kind of demands it, but what about your pantry?
 Have you gone gluten-free and there are still boxes of pasta in your cabinets?
 Unopened items that are not expired can be donated to a food bank.
 Others can be tossed.
-Here’s a whole post on decluttering your kitchen in one day if you’re feeling up to it!

 Old candles – That wick is burned almost all the way down and there’s dust on the wax.
 It’s gotta go.
 It’s not worth taking up space while you get around to melting it down for a craft project.
 Better yet, toss all your candles (and the formaldehyde, acetaldehyde, acrolein, and soot being depositing into your lungs) and start diffusing essential oils instead.
 You’ll enjoy the smell and receive therapeutic benefits.

-Clothing that doesn’t fit – If you loose the weight, you deserve to go shopping for some new pieces anyway.
+Clothing that doesn’t fit – If you lose the weight, you deserve to go shopping for some new pieces anyway.
 If it’s too tight, toss it.
 If it’s too big…don’t set yourself up for failure by hanging on to your “fat pants” just in case.

 Clothing that you have not worn in a season – Pieces that you picked up at the thrift store thinking they would make great layering pieces but you haven’t worn in 6 months, that sweater your aunt gave you that isn’t really “you” but you wore it a couple of times anyway.
 Toss ’em.